 Burnsville is a tiny town located in the state of West Virginia.
 With a population of 383 people and just one neighborhood, Burnsville is the 218th largest community in West Virginia.
-Burnsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Burnsville was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Burnsville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Burnsville are a mix of both white- and blue-collar jobs.
 Overall, Burnsville is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Burnsville who work in community and social services (18.46%), sales jobs (14.36%), and office and administrative support (7.69%).